JacksonBurns/fastprop/paper/paper.md

  - For comparison, performance metrics are retrieved from the paper presenting the UniMol architecture [@unimol], a derivative of Chemprop that also encodes 3D information.
  - In this study they trained on only three especially difficult targets (homo, lumo, and gap) using 80/10/10 scaffold-based splitting.
  - `fastprop` gets an L1 average across the three tasks of 0.0062, which beats everything except the CMPNN which is also encoding 3D information.
+ - TODO: re-run the CMPNN and Chemprop with a holdout set to get a more honest result.
 <!-- [01/17/2024 02:59:17 PM fastprop.fastprop_core] INFO: Displaying validation results:
                               count      mean       std       min       25%       50%       75%       max
 validation_mse_loss             2.0  0.062624  0.002877  0.060589  0.061606  0.062624  0.063641  0.064658